El Hijo de Blue Panther

-El Hijo de Blue Panther, previously known as Cachorro Lagunero, or simply Cachorro (born 2001 in Torreón) is a Mexican luchador enmascarado, or masked professional wrestler currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), portraying a tecnico ("Good guy") wrestling character.
+El Hijo de Blue Panther, previously known as Cachorro Lagunero, or simply Cachorro (born 2001 in Torreón) is a Mexican professional wrestler currently working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL), portraying a tecnico ("Good guy") wrestling character.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 El Hijo de Blue Panther is the younger brother of Blue Panther Jr. and Black Panther, son of Blue Panther as well as a cousin of the late Black Warrior.

 Career

 In interviews, he mentioned training and working smaller shows for four years in preparation for his CMLL debut.
 Both in Arena Olímpico Laguna in Torreón and later in the CMLL school in Mexico City.
 He has also described his style as more aerial than that of his brothers.